Repairs and maintenance to your property

 - your own built-in wardrobes

-- toilet seats inclusive of all fittings (except for older (75 years and over) and disabled people)
+- toilet seats inclusive of all fittings (except for people aged 75 and older years and disabled people)

 - your own shower